A recount is required to fill a councillor vacancy on the Glenorchy City Council, created by the passing of Councillor Jan Dunsby.

 A council may hold an elector poll on any issue it determines.
 It may also be required to hold an elector poll following a process requiring petitions signed by at least 5% or 1,000 of the electors in the municipal area.
 A council is not bound by the result of an elector poll.

-The TEC has conducted three elector polls since the 2018 ordinary elections:
+Elector polls conducted by the TEC since the 2018 ordinary elections: